Top 4 Ways Hackers Infiltrate Your Business Network

 Another threat is the availability of company data through mobile devices.
 Mobile devices are susceptible as breach points for a couple of unique reasons.

 First, many people do not have a password or any other security on their mobile devices.

 Second, mobile devices are more likely to get lost or stolen than corporate workstations.

 Finally, users generally don’t consider their mobile devices to be “real technology” to the same degree as their laptop or desktop.
 This means that they are much more likely to load the latest games and apps available to their device.
 This increases risk considerably since many people don’t pay much attention to the source or what information an app is requesting access to before they download it.

 The unfortunate reality about IT security is that we’re fighting an uphill battle.

-Not only are the right IT security measures critical to mitigating the risk of a hack attempt, it’s also more important than ever that your employees be trained on acceptable use of your systems and how to recognize threats, so they don’t accidentally invite them in.
+Having the proper IT security measures in place is critical to mitigating the risk of a hack attempt.
+It’s also more important than ever that your employees be trained on acceptable use of your systems and how to recognize threats so they don’t accidentally invite them in.